 Importance of OSI in understanding networking

-The majority of telecommunications suppliers try to describe the OSI model for their products and services.
+Most telecommunications suppliers try to describe the OSI model for their products and services.
 And while useful for the discussion and assessment, OSI is seldom used as it is.
 Because, as in the case of the OSI model, few network products or standard tools maintain related functions together at defined layers.
 The Internet-defining TCP / IP protocol suite does not cleanly map to the model OSI.

-The principal concept of OSI is that the communication process between two endpoints can be separated into seven different groups of associated functions or layers in a network.
+The principal concept of OSI is that the communication process between two endpoints can be separated into seven groups of associated functions or layers in a network.
 Each communicating user or program is on a device with seven function layers.

 Learn the OSI in detail in our Cisco CCNA Training Course, delivered by Cisco Experts.